Wise vs International Bank Transfer

 Let’s get started.

-Price: On average, Wise is around2% cheaper with Wise better exchange rates and more transparent fees
+💡 Price: On average, Wise is around 2% cheaper with mid-market exchange rates and transparent fees

 We compared Wise to leading US banks to see the costs of sending $1,000, $5,000 and $10,000 to an account held in GBP.
 We found that Wise’s costs are around 2% cheaper than banks.
 The largest difference was when sending $10,000 with Chase.
 In this example, your recipient could get more than £150 more if you choose Wise instead.